The nitty-gritty on how student fees are distributed

 “It’s a really important job that they have,” Lawrence said.
 “Obviously it needs to be taken with a lot of weight because it’s so much money that comes in from students.”

-This semester SGA appointed two two-year and one one-year student positions to the committee: electrical engineering junior Aristotle Economon, biochemistry junior John Asamoah and finance graduate student Cameron Barrett.
+This semester SGA appointed one two-year and one two-year student positions to the committee: electrical engineering junior Aristotle Economon, biochemistry junior John Asamoah and finance graduate student Cameron Barrett.

 “We thought that they had a really broad perspective and covered a lot of ground,” Lawrence said.
 “Having a lot of knowledge over these departments that are applying for funding and just really understanding the funding structure of the University is extremely vital to the committee.”

 At the end of September, SFAC gives fund-requesting organizations questionnaires, budget forms and guidelines.
-Then in October, SFAC has a full week of day-long deliberation meetings where the organizations present their previous accomplishments, future strategic goals and make their case about why they should receive funding.
+Then in October, SFAC has a several days of presentations meetings where the organizations present their previous accomplishments, future strategic goals and make their case about why they should receive funding.

 Lawrence said these are quite long and thorough presentations.
 SFAC members have to fully pay attention and understand, and ‘be kind of critical in some ways and really look at how a department is spending their money.’